swaechter/jooq-gradle-testcontainer-flyway-example/README.md

 At the moment this example has several problems:

 * The error handling/reporting/logging in the `StandalonePostgreSqlDatabase` is more or less non-existent.
 Logging needs to be synced with the Gradle plugin execution, otherwise you will errors like "An exception occurred" (Where?
 When?
 Why?
 Please tell me more!)
-* The Gradle project doesn't expose transitive dependencies, so each project has to redeclare them (Which can be a good thing --> Patch releases).
-But at the moment it's annoying to keep all the versions in sync.

 ## Credits